maannajjar/lattekit/lattekit-samples/README.md

-# LatteKit Examples
+# LatteKit Samples

 This project will contain samples for using LatteKit.
 Currently, there's one small example called "People" app.
-Which shows a list of people.
-By clicking on a person, it will display his/her profile & friends.

 ## People App
+This is very simple app, it shows a list of People.
+When clicking on a person, it will show his/her profile & friend list.

 ![Screenshots](https://imgur.com/ZX0l0Aj.gif)

 ### Code Structure